-Special benefits for veterans, law enforcement officers, and legislators are summarized at the end of this section.
+Special benefits for veterans, law enforcement officers, legislators, prosecutors, and Workers' Compensation judges are summarized at the end of this section.

-Vested Retirement: Eligible after 10 years of serv-
+Vested Retirement: Eligible after 10 years of service.

-ice.
 Benefit equals the lump sum benefit described above or a deferred retirement benefit, commencing at age 60, equal to the service retirement benefit based on service and FC at date of termination.